 According to the Administrative Measures on Pharmaceutical Distribution Permits (藥品經營許可證管理辦法) promulgated by the SFDA on February 4, 2004 and effective on April 1, 2004, a distributor of pharmaceutical products in the PRC must obtain a pharmaceutical distribution permit from local counterparts of the SFDA.
 The local counterparts of the SFDA shall inspect the distributor's facilities, warehouse, hygiene environment, quality control systems, personnel and equipment.
-A pharmaceutical distribution permit is valid for five years.
-Pharmaceutical manufacturers, however, are permitted to distribute self-manufactured products without the pharmaceutical distribution permit.
+A pharmaceutical distribute self-manufactured products without the pharmaceutical distribution permit.